Staci J. Olsen

 Biographical Information

-Staci J. Olsen is Senior Counsel of Electronic Discovery in Baron & Budd’s Environmental Litigation Group, where she specializes in the management of electronic information and people in mass litigation.
-This skill makes her a critical part of the Group, which focuses on large-scale complex environmental torts.
-She leads an internal team of five designated eDiscovery attorneys and oversees all contract reviewers.
+Staci J. Olsen, a Baron & Budd shareholder, manages electronic discovery for the firm.
+This skill makes her a critical part of the Environmental Litigation Group, which focuses on large-scale complex environmental torts.
 She particularly enjoys putting her talents to work for public entity clients facing contamination issues.
 “Organizing all the evidence to support a client’s case is rewarding because I know that my work provides a tangible result for the client.”

-Ms. Olsen also conducts substantive review of client, defendant and third party subpoena documents for creation of damages models, including all records of expenses and costs associated with contamination, assessments of impacts to natural resources, and any other evidence necessary for damages calculations.
+Ms. Olsen also conducts substantive review of client, defendant and third-party subpoena documents for creation of damages models, including all records of expenses and costs associated with contamination, assessments of impacts to natural resources, and any other evidence necessary for damages calculations.
 She manages in-house electronic discovery and document review teams and works with client and litigation teams to develop keyword searches, issue tags, redact privileged information and sleuth out interesting case facts for use in litigation.

 In addition, Ms. Olsen assists public entities with document identification, preservation and tracking, data mapping, document location and storage, custodian interviews, document production, and compliance with public records requests and subpoenas.
 She also assists in negotiation of electronically stored information (ESI) protocols to be used in litigation, and specifically structures tasks to relieve the litigation burden placed on clients of all sizes, including public entities, agencies, and public employees.